greiginsydney/Intervalometerator/README.md

 ### Common 12V power supply
 The intvlm8r is powered from a standard 12V SLA battery and charger, providing a wide range of powering and charging options.
 Separate high-efficiency <a href="https://www.pololu.com/category/136/voltage-regulatorshttps://www.pololu.com/category/136/voltage-regulators" target="_blank">Pololu</a> switched-mode power regulators run each operating unit on its own supply.
 Three separate on-board regulators provide:
 * 3.3V for the Arduino & DeadOn clock
 * 5.0V for the Raspberry Pi.
-An IO pin from the Arduino holds this supply's Inhibit input at 0V when the Pi is not running, reducing quiescent power consumption.
+An IO pin from the Arduino holds this supply's /SHUTDOWN input at 0V when the Pi is not running, significantly reducing quiescent power consumption.
 * 7.5V for the Canon camera.
 The lower this voltage, the lower the battery can discharge without affecting the operation of the intvlm8r.
 The tested cameras run fine at this lower voltage, although report a battery at around 50% charge.

 In theory, the 12V battery can discharge to ~8V before the camera will not be able take a photo, and much lower still before the Arduino and DeadOn clock lose power.